mti-rfid/RFID_Explorer/README.txt

 4. The source code of MTI RFID Explorer (in C#)
 	- under folder \MTI RFID Explorer v1.1.1

+5. The OEM Update Guide and data file for OEMCfg Update v4.00-up01 to fix the 0x309 larm issue
+	- under folder \RU-824_mfgv4.00-up01

-5. RFID ME License and Warranty Agreement to use the provided document.
+6. RFID ME License and Warranty Agreement to use the provided document.
 	- RFID ME License and Warranty Agreement Rev B 120629.pdf

 Upon the acceptance on the RFID ME License and Warranty Agreement, it is welcome to build your own application by using the information we provided to work on the MTI UHF RFID module and reader.